 Want to listen to more stuff like this?
 Check out my podcast!

-- How to Lose Weight Fast Without Losing Muscle
+- The Best Way to Lose Weight Fast

-- 1. Use an aggressive caloric deficit of about 25%.
+- 1. Use an aggressive (but not reckless) calorie deficit of about 25%.

 - 3. Do a lot of heavy, compound weightlifting.